Natural Dog Health Remedies

 Acupuncture for Dogs

-This page focuses on some of the questions that many dog parents have regarding this alternative treatment for dogs:
+With that in mind, I have put together this article that focuses on some of the questions that many dog parents have regarding acupuncture for dogs:

 What is Acupuncture?

-Acupuncture is a non-drug treatment modality that was developed about 5,000 years ago by the Chinese.
+Acupuncture is a health treatment developed about 5,000 years ago by the Chinese.
 By inserting tiny metal needles into specific points (called "acupoints") in the body, these doctors in the early days discovered that they could cause physiological changes, control and suppress pain, and stimulate organs or body parts.

-What Kind of Illnesses Can Be Treated by Acupuncture for Dogs?
+What Kind of Canine Illnesses Can Be Treated by Acupuncture?

 • Musculoskeletal Problems: osteoarthritis, hip dysplasia, chronic degenerative joint disease, intervertebral disc disease, tendonitis, sprains and muscle spasms.